SofiaArranzRegidor/QwaveMPS/README.md

 ```
 pip install QwaveMPS
 ```
-(for now I am cloning the repository, going to the root folder, and installing it with
+For now I am cloning the repository, going to the root folder, and installing it with
 ```
 pip install .
 ```
- I need to check that the other one works).
+To be able to use the first option, we need to first publish it in PyPI.

 ## Documentation and usage